cbmr-data/cbmr-data.github.io/esrum/source/tips/snakemake.rst

 .. code-block:: console

    $ module load snakemake/9.9.0
-   $ snakemake snakemake --executor slurm --default-resources --jobs 32
+   $ snakemake --executor slurm --default-resources --jobs 32

 The ``--default-resources`` option ensures that Snakemake calculates resource requirements automatically, for tasks where you have not